ArmyOfRobots/gooddog.github.io/_pages/bumble/xavier-provisioning.md

 sudo systemctl disable whoopsie
 ```

+11. You can also set things up for the 4 core 30W power mode, which should be more than sufficient for fast
+operation.
+`sudo nvpmodel -m 5`

-11. And finally, set up a wifi connection (you'll need an M.2 Wifi module, I recommend an Intel 8265, plus an
+12. And finally, set up a wifi connection (you'll need an M.2 Wifi module, I recommend an Intel 8265, plus an
     externally connected antenna.)

 ```shell